Learning Opportunities

 If you are interested in participating, please let us know by emailing us at info@blueheronlearning.ca.

-We meet every 2nd Tuesday of the month from 3 – 4.
-Our next gathering will be on December 9, 3 to 4 pm at 110 McConvey.
+We meet every 2nd Tuesday of the month from 3 – 4 pm, at 110 McConvey.
 Everyone welcome.

 Discussion: Planning for spring and other garden tasks.
 Plus a recap of how it’s going with the things we planted earlier.